 - More than 73 indicators will measure the information system.

 - Financial instruments that consolidate cocoa models with zero deforestation.

 - Strengthening of cocoa institutions for forests and peace.

 The following new signatories will also join forces for the implementation phase: the Swiss Embassy (SECO), Climate Focus, Wildlife Conservation Society (WCS), Organización Alisos, Rainforest Alliance, Lök Foods, Mariana Cocoa Export, The Nature Conservancy (TNC), WWF and the International Centre for Tropical Agriculture (CIAT).

 Cocoa, Forests, and Peace is a very important milestone for cocoa farming in Colombia and everything behind it.
-It will be the first major pact for the sustainable development of cocoa production in the country that will be made by the three sectors of the economy.
-This project will be a very important contribution in the protection and conservation of all the natural wealth with which cocoa coexists.
+It is the first major pact for the sustainable development of cocoa production in the country, made by the three sectors of the economy.
+This project is a very important contribution in the protection and conservation of all the natural wealth with which cocoa coexists.
 It will also transform the realities of the country’s cocoa farming families today, help overcome difficulties, and offer a better future for the Colombian countryside.